ksuraj93/Bayesian-Analysis-Reallocation-of-credibility/README.md

 This [project](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/bayersian_stats.pdf) will look at how bayesian analysis is applied to a situation and the cause of the probelem is identified.

 Essential files:
-1. [Rroject Report](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/bayersian_stats.pdf) - Contains the case study.
+1. [Project Report](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/bayersian_stats.pdf) - Contains the case study.